Revenue Reverend

 Joe Ross, Qatar Revenues (privately published, 2003)

 Grateful thanks to Mr Konrad Kolankiewicz for his scans of a number of items on this page.
-Thanks also to Ricky Verra of David Feldman SA for bringing the Courvoisier proofs (see footnotes under R51/4 and R72/8) to my attention.
+Thanks also to Ricky Verra of David Feldman SA for bringing the Courvoisier proofs (see footnotes under R51/4 and R72/8) to my attention, and to Tony Frost for highlighting the existence of R70/71.

 Revenue